Ph.D. Program in Clinical-Community Psychology

 The following are general university requirements that must be met to be considered for admission to the Ph.D.
 Program in Clinical-Community Psychology with Rural, Indigenous Emphasis:

-• Compliance with the University Requirements for a doctoral degree and admission to graduate studies as detailed in the current UAF Catalog.
+• Compliance with the University Requirements for a doctoral degree and admission to graduate studies as detailed in the current UAA and UAF catalogs.

-• Bachelor’s degree (B.S. or B.A. or B.Ed.) from an accredited institution; major in psychology or related field preferred.
+• Minimum of a bachelor’s degree (B.S. or B.A. or B.Ed.); major in psychology or related field preferred.
+All requirements for bachelor's degree must be completed by June 30 prior to matriculation.

 • Official Transcripts